wand88/StarterPack/README.md

     * Variables for: base font, font family, font weights and colors (black and white colors, colorful named colors, color usagage).
     * Maps for: Simple color map for $ui-colros and complex nested map $palettes.

-**Awesome part**: These color palettes, are what we use to generate bg-colors and color standalone classes, later on, for clean (non repetative code.
+**Awesome part**: These color palettes, are what we use to generate bg-colors and color standalone classes, later on, for clean (non repetative code).

 + Mixin: all mixins we use in the code.
     * **Sprite image map** mixin, to include icon in the class, with retina icon fallback (from another sprite image map).